RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

+## Cloning and merging

+Git was designed for open source software and that shines through in its workflow.
+Say you wanted to submit a patch to John's repository, the first thing you would do is *clone* the repository (also called *fork*).
+This will give you your own identical version of the repository that you can work on and *commit* your changes to.
+Once the work is complete you will ask John to *merge* your commits into his repository.

+## Staging

+Before files are commited they need to be first staged for commit.
+Once files are staged, they can then be committed to the local repository.

 ## Branching

 A repository can contain many *branches*, the first of which is the *master* branch which is typically where the first commit of the project would be.
 A branch is basically another copy of the repository within the repository itself.
 This allows a developer to work on a large feature on the branch `find-command` which can be paused at any time by returning to the `master` branch.

 {% include post-image.html class="center-aligned" alt="A forked project" src="/images/2014/02/24/branches.svg" %}

-Typically all development should be done on a *branch*, ideally having a separate branch each new feature.
+Typically all development should be done on a branch, ideally having a separate branch each new feature.
 This gives the developer a very clean and manageable workspace.
 The concept of a branch is not Git-specific, but the idea that all development should be done on a branch is arguably more prevalent on Git due to how simple they are to manage.

-## Staging

-Before files are commited they need to be first staged for commit.
-Once files are staged, the files can then be committed to the local repository.